 Water Code section 13228 authorizes the Executive Officer of a Regional Water Quality Control Board (Regional Water Board) to grant a written request, made by an entity that is subject to regulation by more than one Regional Water Board, that one Regional Water Board be designated to regulate the matter.

-The Santa Ana Water Board is designated to regulate discharges of pollutants in MS4 runoff from the entire jurisdiction of the City of Menifee, including those discharges from that city into the San Diego Region.
+The Santa Ana Water Board is designated to regulate discharges of pollutants in MS4 runoff from the entire jurisdiction of the City of Menifee, including those discharges into the San Diego Region.
 The San Diego Regional Water Quality Control Board is designated to regulate discharges of pollutants in MS4 runoff from the entire jurisdictions of the Cities of Laguna Hills, Laguna Woods, Murrieta and Wildomar, including those discharges from those cities into the Santa Ana Region.
+The City of Lake Forest discharges into the San Diego and Santa Ana Regions.
+Each regional water quality control board will regulate the discharges from the City of Lake Forest into its region.

 The Cities of Claremont and Pomona are located within Los Angeles County, but a portion of their MS4 discharges flow to the Middle Santa Ana River Watershed.
-The Cities of Pomona and Claremont are not Permittees under this Order, but their MS4 discharges of bacteria to the Middle Santa Ana River Watershed are covered under a separate NPDES Permit issued by the Santa Ana Water Board.
+The Cities of Pomona and Claremont are Permittees under this Order, but only for purposes of complying with Appendix 11.
+The Cities of Claremont and Pomona are not subject to the requirements of this Order except as explicitly stated in Appendix 11.
+Discharges of all other pollutants are regulated through NPDES Permit No. CAS004004, Order R4-2021-0105, as subsequently amended.

 Legal and Regulatory Authority.
 This Order is issued pursuant to section 402 of the federal Clean Water Act (CWA) and implementing regulations (40 Code of Federal Regulations [CFR] part 122) adopted by the United States Environmental Protection Agency (USEPA), and chapter 5.5, division 7 of the California Water Code (commencing with section 13370).
 This Order serves as a National Pollutant Discharge Elimination System (NPDES) Permit for discharges of pollutants in runoff from MS4s to waters of the U.S. This Order also serves as waste discharge requirements (WDRs) pursuant to article 4, chapter 4, division 7 of the Water Code (commencing with section 13260).
 The Regional Water Board has the legal authority to issue a system wide MS4 Permit pursuant to its authority under CWA section 402(p)(3)(B) and 40 CFR section 122.26(a)(1)(v).
 The USEPA has established that the permitting authority, in this case the Santa Ana Water Board, has the flexibility to establish system- or region-wide permits affecting multiple Permittees (40 CFR § 122.26(a)(3)(ii)).
 The system- or region-wide nature of this Order will ensure consistency of regulation within watersheds and is expected to result in overall cost savings for the Permittees and the Santa Ana Water Board.
 Federal regulations make it clear that each Permittee need only comply with Permit conditions relating to discharges from the MS4s for which it is an operator (40 CFR § 122.26(a)(3)(vi)).
 This Order does not require the Permittees to manage stormwater that originated outside of their jurisdictional boundaries (see Attachment B, Figure 1).